 Classes canceled as threat of Chicago teacher strike looms

-CHICAGO (AP) -- Chicago's public schools have canceled classes after the teachers union president announced that his bargaining team will recommend teachers vote to go on strike.
+CHICAGO -- Chicago's public schools have canceled classes after the teachers' union president announced that his bargaining team will recommend teachers vote to go on strike.

 Mayor Lori Lightfoot said Wednesday that classes would be canceled Thursday after determining that she can't accept the Chicago Teachers Union's demands, which she says would cost the city $2.5 billion it can't afford.